ihr-it-projekt/DayZModsInfo/TBWarParty/Readme.md

   - win ration for places, how much money will be given to the players, when they win
   - player can change sides
   - one life mode
-  - team markers, so you can see your team mates

   - turn on/off stamina
   - turn on/off spectator mode
 - mechanic to prevent non combat players to enter the arena from external